 - Call Forwarding – an incoming call is routed to another phone line, usually a cell phone number.

-- Interactive Voice Response (IVR) – an incoming call is routed to a recording that gives the caller a recording (voice) offering call routing options.
-When the caller makes a choice the call is then routed to a predetermined destination.
-IVR is also referred as an automated attendant.
+- Interactive Voice Response (IVR) – an incoming call is routed to a recording that gives the caller a recording (voice), offering call routing options.
+When the caller makes a choice, the call is then routed to a predetermined destination.
+IVR is also referred to as an automated attendant.

 - Automatic Call Distribution (ACD) – this is automatic call routing that is used in call center environments where calls are routed based on several different, specific call routing rules.
 ACD’s typically integrate with a customer CRM to better identify the caller.
 ACD’s call routing software can be very sophisticated especially with more advanced Contact Center platforms.